Own-Data-Privateer/hoardy-adb/README.md

 - [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) is an older version of `android-backup-toolkit`.

+Others:

+- [A gist by AnatomicJC](https://gist.github.com/AnatomicJC/e773dd55ae60ab0b2d6dd2351eb977c1), among other useful `adb` hacks, shows how to do per-app backups with pure `adb shell` and `adb backup` calls.
+  Though, I think `hoardy-adb` is a better solution for this, since invoking `adb backup` repeatedly means you'll have to unlock your phone and press "Back up my data" button on the screen repeatedly, `adb backup` followed by `hoardy-adb split` is much more convenient.

 ## Less powerful than `hoardy-adb`

-- [This gist by AnatomicJC](https://gist.github.com/AnatomicJC/e773dd55ae60ab0b2d6dd2351eb977c1), among other useful `adb` hacks, shows how to do per-app backups with pure `adb shell` and `adb backup` calls.
-  Though, I think `hoardy-adb` is a better solution for this, since invoking `adb backup` repeatedly means you'll have to unlock your phone and press "Back up my data" button on the screen repeatedly, `adb backup` followed by `hoardy-adb split` is much more convenient.

 - [abpy](https://github.com/xBZZZZ/abpy) is a Python utility that can convert Android Backup files into TAR and back, so it's an alternative implementation of `hoardy-adb unwrap` and `hoardy-adb wrap`.
 I was unaware it existed when I made this, and I probably would have patched that instead if I were.
 After I became aware of it, `hoardy-adb` already had more features, so I was simply inspired by encryption passphrase checksum computation code there to implement it properly here (Android code has a bug causing checksums to be computed in a very idiosyncratic way that became a required behaviour when encryption support became the part of the file format), after which `hoardy-adb` gained its ability to produce encrypted `.ab` files as outputs.

 - [ABX](https://github.com/info-lab/ABX) is a Python utility that can strip Android Backup headers from unencrypted backup files.
   So, basically, it's `hoardy-adb unwrap` without decryption support.

+- `ab2tar` of [Adebar](https://codeberg.org/izzy/Adebar) is a shell script (requires `openssl` and `zlib-flate` utils) doing `hoardy-adb unwrap` thing without decryption support.

 # Frequently Asked Questions

 ## `backup.ab` produced by `adb backup` does not contain the app I want.
 Can `hoardy-adb` help me backup it somehow?

-No.
+Probably not.

 If you only want to backup the APKs, use [one of the options noted above](#if-you-want-to-backup-apk-files-only) instead.

-If you want to be able to backup both the APKs and app data states, including the current states of apps not included in `backup.ab`, you are out of luck.
+If you want to be able to backup both the APKs and app data states, including the current states of apps not included in `backup.ab`, you are probably out of luck.

 As noted above, you can force an app to be included in `backup.ab` by [setting `android:allowBackup` in its manifest, re-signing the APK with your own key](https://stackpointer.io/mobile/android-enable-adb-backup-for-any-app/462/), and then re-installing the app.
 **But, you won't be able to install that re-signed APK while the original APK in installed.